thma/WhyHaskellMatters/README.md

 data PairStatusSeverity = PSS Status Severity deriving (Eq)
 ```

-This automatic deriving of type class instances works for many cases and reduces a lof of boilerplate code.
+This automatic deriving of type class instances works for many cases and reduces a lof of repetitive code.

 ### Read and Show

-Two other quite useful type classes are `Read` and `Show`.
+Two other quite useful type classes are `Read` and `Show` that also support automatic deriving.

 `Show` provides a function `show` with the following type signature: